Armanio1/FinalProject-Object_Detector-Analyzer/README.md

 gadgets, qr scanners and list goes on.
 But what if we collect every data that appears and classificate them, which allows us to analyze every single moment, and then to take a corresponded actions.

+There have been several solutions proposed for object detection in real time.
+Some of the popular techniques include using color-based segmentation, feature-based methods, and deep learning techniques such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+In this project, we focused on using deep learning techniques, which have shown promising results in recent years.
+Some of the notable works in this field include "Recent advances in deep learning for object detection" by Xiongwei Wu , and "Deep learning in multi-object detection and
+tracking: state of the art" by Sankar K. Pal and Anima Paramanik.